hpi-schul-cloud/erwin-load-tests/README.md

     In addition, the Grafana dashboard *'Erwin Keycloak Metrics'* was created in all instances.

 > [!NOTE]
-> To simulate higher loads, you can increase the number of pods within the respective deployment.
+> To simulate higher loads, you can increase the number of pods within the respective deployment in Lens.
 To do this, simply raise the *'replicas'* count under the *'spec'* section.